Ashish0392/Collect-and-run-Game/README.md

 # Collect-and-run-Game
-Repo of my first game.
+Repo of my current project.

 A Top View dark Puzzle game with chasing guards and collectibles.